majek/idea/site/033-bpf/main.md

     ...

-These kind of rules are very useful, they allow us to pinpoint the malicious traffic and drop it before it affects the application.
-Just in the last couple of weeks we dropped 870,213,889,941 packets with BPF rules.
-We often see 41 billion packets dropped due to a single well placed rule throughout a night.
+These kind of rules are very useful, they allow us to pinpoint the malicious traffic and drop very early.
+Just in the last couple of weeks we dropped 870,213,889,941 packets with few BPF rules.
+We often see 41 billion packets dropped throughout a night due to a single well placed rule.

 Summary
 ------

 Just as intended by Steven McCanne and Van Jacobson, the BPF is still very useful and extremely fast.
-Even without enabling the BPF JIT we don't see any performance hit of applying many BPF rules.
+Even without enabling the BPF JIT we don't see any performance hit of applying complex BPF rules.

-I'm sure we'll use more BPF filters in the future to shield ourselves from malicious traffic and saving CPU time for legitimate requests.
+I'm sure we'll use more BPF filters in the future to shield ourselves from malicious traffic and to have more CPU to deal with legitimate requests.

 Does generating BPF assembly sound like fun?